MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-dotnet.md

 );
 ```

-### Get an item
+### Get an entity

-You can retrieve a specific item from a table using the `TableClient.GetEntityAsync<T>` method.
-Provide the `partitionKey` and `rowKey` as parameters to identify the correct row to perform a quick *point read* of that item.
+You can retrieve a specific entity from a table using the `TableClient.GetEntityAsync<T>` method.
+Provide the `partitionKey` and `rowKey` as parameters to identify the correct row to perform a quick *point read* of that entity.

 ```csharp
 Response<Product> response = await client.GetEntityAsync<Product>(